aadishjain2911/CHASS/README.md

    ```bash
    chass {path-to-file} -v {variable-name}
    ```

-   Get the value of specific variable line by line

    <a name="line">

    #### Variable at given line mode():

+   Get the value of a specific variable at a specific line

    ```bash
    chass {path-to-file} --variable={variable-name} --line={line-number}